hrsh7th/nvim-cmp/README.md

 ## Basic Configuration

-First, You should do the following steps.
+First, you should do the following steps.

 - You must set `snippet engine` up.
 See README.md of your choosen snippet engine.
 - Remove `longest` from `completeopt`.
 See `:help completeopt`.